memsql/SingleStoreNETConnector/src/SingleStoreConnector/docs/README.md

 ## About

-SingleStoreConnector is an [ADO.NET](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/) data provider for [SingleStore](https://www.singlestore.com/).
+SingleStoreConnector is a C# [ADO.NET](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/) driver for [SingleStore](https://www.singlestore.com/).

 ## How to Use